heatherbaier/dist-ml/logging-in-and-setting-up-your-hpc-account/conda-environments.md

 Setting up Conda environments on the cluster is very similar to how you would do it on your local computer.
 It is _highly recommended_ that you use Conda environments when running code the HPC.

-To create a Conda environment and install packages, first copy these two lines into your terminal and hit enter.
+To create a Conda environment and install packages, first log in to a frontend on SciClone with a terminal (i.e., ssh <yourname>@bora.sciclone.em.edu).
+After you log in, copy these two lines into your terminal and hit enter.

 ```
 source "/usr/local/anaconda3-2021.05/etc/profile.d/conda.csh"